Fight Civil Asset Seizure and Forfeiture

 Property that can be subject to forfeiture can include the following:

-• Contraband such as illegal drugs and weapons
+• Contraband, such as illegal drugs and weapons

 • Objects used to commit the crimes, such as a vehicle used to transport drugs

-• Proceeds derived from the criminal activity, such as houses, vehicles, business accounts allegedly funded or purchased with the proceeds and profits from illegal activities.
+• Proceeds derived from the criminal activity, such as houses, vehicles, and business accounts allegedly funded or purchased with the proceeds and profits from illegal activities.

 Property and assets can also be subject to a Florida Civil Forfeiture Proceeding under certain conditions including: